awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

    +  `postgis_topology` to version 2\.5\.1
    +  `rds_activity_stream` to version 1\.3

-## Version 2\.6, Compatible with PostgreSQL 10\.13<a name="AuroraPostgreSQL.Updates.20180305.26"></a>
+## Version 2\.6, compatible with PostgreSQL 10\.13<a name="AuroraPostgreSQL.Updates.20180305.26"></a>

 This version of Aurora PostgreSQL is compatible with PostgreSQL 10\.13\.
-For more information about the improvements in release 10\.13, see [ PostgreSQL Release 10\.13](https://www.postgresql.org/docs/10/release-10-13.html)\.
+For more information about the improvements in release 10\.13, see [ PostgreSQL release 10\.13](https://www.postgresql.org/docs/10/release-10-13.html)\.

 **Topics**
 + [Version 2\.6\.1](#AuroraPostgreSQL.Updates.20180305.261)